Baboo7/strapi-plugin-import-export-entries/README.md

 - Download files or copy exported data to clipboard
 - Filter & sort data using Content Manager filters & sorting

+### Known Limitations

+- ⚠️ Importing localized collection types only import for the default locale (import works for single types)
+- ⚠️ Importing components do not link them to their entry

+At the moment, components, dynamic zones and media are not unit tested.
+Tests will be implemented in a near future to improve quality and development speed.

 ## Screenshots

 <p align="center">